takinabradley/component-classnames/README.md

 }
 ```

-The good news, for those that may be wary using a naming convention, is that `component-classnames` makes using one likely less verbose than one would expect.
+The good news, for those that may be wary the verbosity of BEM, is that `component-classnames` makes using one likely less verbose than one would expect inside a component.

 The `classNames` function will automatically apply modifiers for you based on props, so you may never need to actually specify them yourself inside a component. `component-classnames` encourges you to use modifiers sparingly, as a way for a consumer of your components to make swift modifications to them.

-If you're not using CSS modules, you can still use modifier classes by specifying them in a configuration object that gets passed to `use`:
+If you're not using CSS modules, you can still provide modifier classes by specifying them in a configuration object that gets passed to `use`:

 ```js
 {